Claire Denis’ Fire (Both Sides of the Blade) tells a pandemic adjacent story of a love triangle and the ripples of misguided and candid love.

 There are two ways of how both film titles, Fire and Both Sides of the Blade, work in relation to the film’s narrative.
 Fire refers to Sara’s premonition once François comes back into their lives years after their separation and the increasing flare of the troubles arriving due to love, whether misguided or freehearted.
 On the other hand, Both Sides of the Blade could be seen as the two sides of the relationship and the incising agony of a near-impossible choice.
 Although the former is less oblique, the latter works better in terms of the story being told.
 Even the lyrics on the song of the same name by frequent Claire Denis collaborators Tindersticks reflect on the decisions Binoche’s character makes: “walk that line blind, try to do what’s right, but I’m falling down both sides.”
 The film introduces the two lead characters as they fool around on an unspecified beach; the light glints on the water, and passion and bliss emerge from the screen.
 These first interactions seem to be honeymoon phase-esque, as the atmosphere and scenario change once they get to their home in Paris.

 Fire (Both Sides of the Blade) opened the 27th edition of “Rendez-Vous with French Cinema” at Films at Lincoln Center on March 3, 2022.
-The film will have its UK premiere at the Glasgow Film Festival on March 7-8, and will be released in the US by IFC Films, in theaters on July 8 and on VOD on August 23, 2022.
+The film is now available to watch on digital and on demand.